University of Wisconsin–Madison

 1. 30-minute phone or Zoom interview with a study team member to answer questions about your child’s development and current communication.

-2. 3-hour, in-person visit at the Waisman Center with a licensed Speech-Language Pathologist
+2. An in-person visit to the Waisman Center with a licensed Speech-Language Pathologist.

-3. A short online questionnaire about your child’s development.
+3. An online questionnaire about your child’s development.

 Consent will be requested to access your child’s medical records for information relevant to your child’s SMA diagnosis and disease modifying therapy administration.

-Thanks to new therapies, children with SMA are living longer and experiencing more than ever before!
+Thanks to new therapies, children with SMA are living transformed lives.
 By enrolling in this study, you are helping us examine speech development in SMA after disease-modifying therapies for the very first time.
 This will make a real difference for other children, families, and healthcare providers.

 (FAQ) Frequently Asked Questions